Get Free Solar Panel Quotes

 • Get paid for what you don't use

-You should be able to have a warm home and electricity without breaking the bank every month.
+You should be able to have a warm home and electricity, without having to break the bank each month.

 Fortunately, there are plenty of government grants that can help you make this a reality, even if you’re struggling financially.

-Some grants can give you free insulation and heating systems, while others provide tens of thousands of pounds in interest-free loans, so you can make all the eco-friendly home improvements you’ve also wanted.
+Some grants can give you free insulation and heating systems, while others provide tens of thousands of pounds in interest-free loans, so you can make all the eco-friendly home improvements you’ve always wanted.

-In this guide, we’ll walk you through all the best grants for your household, no matter your situation or where in the UK you live.
+Below is a table offering an overview of all the current grants, schemes and loans available, but in this guide, we’ll walk you through – in more detail – all the best grants for your household, no matter your situation or where in the UK you live.

 Name of schemeWhat it coversWhat it’s worthWho can apply